 The airport is just 10-15 min. from our flat, with Metro.

 Our cottage is 70 square meters and a 33 square meter terrace on a 2.040,00 square meters garden.
-There are no TV or computer in the house, but wireless Internet to your computer or iPad, and there are lots of possibilities to listen to music, read a book , look at the birds, the deer, the squirrels or play some games.
+There are no TV in the house, but wireless Internet to your computer or iPad, and there are lots of possibilities to listen to music, read a book , look at the birds, the deer, the squirrels or play some games.